TechnicalPursuit/TIBET-Examples/pizza/README.md

 ### TIBET Data Server (TDS)

-When you invoke `tibet start` TIBET's Node.js+Express-based TIBET Data Server (TDS) launches and loads a set of configurable plugins handling security, logging, etc.
+When you invoke `tibet start` the TIBET Data Server (TDS), a penetration-tested Node.js/Express server, launches and loads plugins handling security, logging, etc.

 The TDS also scans pre-defined 'routes' and 'mocks' directories, loading any published route handlers it finds.
 Sample files are contained in each of these